Updated March, 2018 - The exchange rate is 18.6 to the dollar.

 Spending like a Mexican is easy in grocery stores, restaurants and shopping malls, anywhere with prices fixed in pesos.
 Other times, you need to know a little about haggling (I know all about it.
 I just can't do it.).

-Some will even open admit they are charging you more because of the exchange rate when the dollar is high, which doesn't make any sense.
+Some vendors or cabbies will even open admit they are charging you more because of the exchange rate when the dollar is high, which doesn't make any sense.
 You should demand to be charged what everyone else pays (or do what I do, which is sigh and give them the extra 10 pesos.)